MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Invoke-MgParseApplicationSynchronizationJobSchemaExpression.md

 For more information about expressions, see Writing Expressions for Attribute Mappings in Azure Active Directory.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaParseApplicationSynchronizationJobSchemaExpression](/powershell/module/Microsoft.Graph.Beta.Applications/Invoke-MgBetaParseApplicationSynchronizationJobSchemaExpression?view=graph-powershell-beta)

 ## SYNTAX

 ### ParseExpanded (Default)